Guide to Narcissistic Victim Syndrome

 The fawn response is one of the lesser-known trauma responses, alongside the more commonly recognized fight, flight, and freeze responses.

-It occurs when an individual attempts to appease or placate a perceived threat, usually by being overly accommodating, submissive, or agreeable.
+It occurs when you attempt to appease or placate a perceived threat, usually by being overly accommodating, submissive, or agreeable.

 The fawning response is a survival mechanism in response to stress and aims to reduce the risk of harm or conflict by proactively meeting the needs or demands of the potential aggressor.